VerasThiago/TP1/game of life/README.md

-# Game of Life in Scala - Star Wars theme
+# Game of Life in Scala

   - Utilizar MVC;
   - Template method;